metavalent/metavalent.github.io/_drafts/2021-04-08-19-20-08-Whiteness-Wealth.md

 Before World War II, pretty much only rich people paid taxes.
 So, restoring that would make America great again?

+Democrats today are still supporting racist policies, by living in all white neighborhoods and benefiting accordingly.

 [Watch here](https://youtu.be/https://youtu.be/ky1l2slZqMc) if the embed below does not behave nicely.